Lushmac/Double-Project-Cohort30/README.md

 # Homzmart-cohort30
-#I Created the Steel Cloth Hanger SECTION of the project
+#I Created the STEEL CLOTH HANGER section of the project